Posts

 Image

-Never in the history of India has such a dull budget presented by any finance minister.
-The BJP govt started its third term with this budget.
-It offers nothing to everyone.
-It is a general belief that the Middle Classes support the BJP as it is known for supporting economic development and does not merely rely on distributing freebies to garner votes during elections.
-It is true that the BJP supports the process of globalization, liberalization, and privatization.
-Due to this commitment, the BJP lost power in 2004.
-After that, no government in India dared to mention the Ministry of Disinvestment.
-The nation was hopeful that the BJP government would provide some relief to taxpayers.
-The tax rates were expected to be lowered for the salaried classes, who are the primary taxpayers in India.
-However, the budget did not meet these expectations.
-This has left the largest support base of the BJP, the middle class, feeling deeply disappointed.
-Secondly, India is an aspirational nation.
-It ha
+By Mukesh Devrari Never in the history of India has such a dull budget been presented by any finance minister.
+The BJP government began its third term with this budget, yet it offers nothing substantial to anyone.
+It is a widely held belief that the middle class supports the BJP because of its emphasis on economic development, rather than relying on distributing freebies to gain votes during elections.
+The BJP has historically championed globalization, liberalization, and privatization.
+In fact, this commitment cost them the 2004 election.
+Since then, no government has dared to speak openly about the Ministry of Disinvestment.
+There was hope that the BJP would provide some relief to taxpayers.
+Salaried individuals, who form the backbone of India's taxpayer base, expected reduced tax rates.
+Unfortunately, this budget failed to meet their expectations, leaving the BJP’s largest support base — the middle class — deeply disappointed.
+India is an aspirational nation.
+It has a vast y...

 How Improved Indo-Pak Relations Could Transform Pakistan’s Future